How to file for disability, Filing for SSI

 Disability Requirements, Disability Status

 What does social security mean by disability, i.e. what is the definition?

 The definition of disability used by the Social Security Administration is different from what many applicants and potential applicants might expect.
 Many individuals mistakenly assume the following:

-1. That social security disability and SSI disability provide for temporary disability benefits.
+1. That Social Security Disability and SSI disability provide for temporary disability benefits.

-2. That social security disability and SSI disability provide for partial disability benefits.
+2. That Social Security Disability and SSI disability provide for partial disability benefits.

-3. That social security disability and SSI disability are based on a complete inability to work at the individual's last job.
+3. That Social Security Disability and SSI disability are based on a complete inability to work at the individual's last job.

-4. That social security disability and SSI disability are based on recommendations from a claimant's physician.
+4. That Social Security Disability and SSI disability are based on recommendations from a claimant's physician.